What is SIT4?

 SIT4 is SIT’s Social Innovation unit – working with a wide range of organizations to promote social goals by developing effective innovative solutions to challenging social issues.

-SIT4 is a “social business” (hence its name, derived from the so called “Fourth Sector”), meaning that it is designed to produce two bottom lines: be profitable, and create social impact.
-SIT4 shares the resources, infrastructure, experience and human resources of SIT, and this, alongside with a “frugal” work model, enables the quality of the services and expertise we offer to our clients at a reduced cost.
+SIT4 is a “social business” (hence its name, derived from the so-called “Fourth Sector”), meaning that it is designed to produce two bottom lines: be profitable and create a social impact.
+SIT4 shares the resources, infrastructure, experience and human resources of SIT.
+This, alongside a “frugal” work model, enables us to offer our services and expertise to clients at a reduced rate.

 - Ideation and Concept Development: Facilitating thinking processes designed to come up with new feasible and effective ideas about a defined issue (product, process, service, program, strategy, model, etc.).

-- Strategic Processes: Facilitating analysis and development of organizational strategy processes: identifying target audiences, mapping relevant values for target audiences and formulating modes of action which derive from the strategy.
+- Strategic Processes: Facilitating analysis and development of organizational strategy processes, i.e. identifying target audiences, mapping relevant values for target audiences and formulating modes of action which derive from the strategy.